OsBlaineOra/db-devops-tools/Liquibase.md

 Shipped,as been sent
 Complete,Has been delivered
 ```
 The first row defines the columns that data will be loaded into.
-The remain rows contain the data to be loaded.
+The remaining rows contain the data to be loaded.

 Create a new changelog
 ```